PortMidi/portmidi/README.md

 ## Compiling and Using PortMidi

 Use CMake (or ccmake) to create a Makefile for Linux/BSD or a project file for Xcode or MS Visual Studio.
 Use make or an IDE to compile:

+On Linux, you need ALSA.

+Ubuntu / Debian:
+`sudo apt install libasound2-dev`

+Fedora / Red Hat / CentOS:
+`sudo dnf install alsa-lib-devel`

+All:
 ```
-sudo apt install libasound2-dev  # on Linux, you need ALSA
 cd portmidi  # start in the top-level portmidi directory
 ccmake .     # set any options interactively, type c to configure
              # type g to generate a Makefile or IDE project